Skip to Main Content

 Students will assist prosecutors or defense counsels (and paralegals) in administrative separations and criminal proceedings pursuant to the Uniform Code of Military Justice.
 The Fort Hood Legal office is the largest and busiest office in the Army.
 Attorneys there have federal felony jury trials monthly, similar to those seen in a Federal District Court but often with crimes and facts unique to the military.
 Army JAG officers regularly change jobs, working as prosecutors, magistrate judges, defense attorneys, national security attorneys, and trial/appellate judges.
 This creates a level of collegiality and rapport not seen in criminal justice practice elsewhere.

 Applicants may benefit from upper-level criminal law courses such as Adv.
 Fed.
 Crim.
-Prosecution & Defense, Federal Criminal Law, National Security Law, Cybersecurity Law, Criminal Procedure, and Evidence.
+Prosecution & Defense, Federal Criminal Law, National Security Law, Cybersecurity Law, Criminal Procedure: Investigation, Crim.
+Procedure: Prosecution (bail to jail), and Evidence.
 None of those courses are required.

 The externship requires 10 hours per week for the 14-week semester, though most hours can be completed outside of the office.
-Students should expect to spend one day every other week at Fort Hood Trial Services, 330 761st Tank Battalion Ave., Fort Hood, Tx 76544, working in the office or in court.
+Students should expect to spend one day per week at the U.S Army Trial Defense Service, 330 761st Tank Destroyer Blvd., Fort Hood, Tx, 76544, or at the Office of the Staff Judge Advocate, Building 1000, 761st Tank Battalion Ave., Ft.
+Hood, TX, 76544, working in the office or in court.
 Ft.
 Hood is located about halfway between Austin and Waco, a bit over an hour’s drive from the law school or about 50 minutes from Georgetown.

 Internship: U.S. Attorney